 Flooding your page with ads will not help increase your ad revenue but most likely results in lower CPMs and CTRs.
 Advertisers will not invest in placements with poor viewability, either.
 It’s better to keep your ad inventory valuable and optimize your existing ad placements instead of introducing more ad units.
 This way, you can discover new best-performing ad formats and maximize your ad revenue through them.
 This is still the most effective way to increase your ad revenue.

 Still not sure how many ads you should have per page on your website?
 Let our team of ad ops experts assist you in determining the optimal number of ads, the best-performing ad placements, optimize your ad revenue, and much more!
-Sign up to MonetizeMore today!
+Sign up for a Premium account at MonetizeMore today!

 There is no limit to the number of AdSense ads you can show.
 However, be sure to focus on providing a good user experience and do not place more ads than content on a page.
 We offer some additional recommendations in our blog post.

 Yes, you can.
 You can allow and block certain ads and choose specific ad types to display on your website in different ad locations.